vishalverma9572/BlogPost/README.md

 ### Permanent saved

-- All data is saved in `data/db.json`
+- All data is saved On a Fake remote server
+-Sample of Data is at `data/db.json` which you can test on Local
 ## To use this And Getting Started

 1. **Clone the repository:**